ghanashyambudhathoki01/ai-agent-blueprint/README.md

 ## What is an Agent?

-An agent is a system that autonomously carries out complex, multi-step workflows on behalf of users—such as booking reservations, resolving support issues, generating reports, or committing code.
+An agent is a system that autonomously carries out complex, multi-step workflows on behalf of users such as booking reservations, resolving support issues, generating reports, or committing code.
 Unlike traditional software or simple LLM-based chatbots, agents are capable of orchestrating workflows with independence and reliability.1

 ---

 ## When to Use Agents

-Agents shine in scenarios where tasks are complex, involve judgment, or require multi-step reasoning—not in repetitive or deterministic processes like translation, sentiment analysis, or transcription.
+Agents shine in scenarios where tasks are complex, involve judgment, or require multi-step reasoning not in repetitive or deterministic processes like translation, sentiment analysis, or transcription.
 Agents are best suited for tasks where autonomy, adaptability, and workflow orchestration are necessary.2

 ---